DarkImpact1/Darkimpact1/README.md

    Click here
 </a>

-### download and run it
+### Download and Run It

+Click the link below to download the file:

-<a href="https://raw.githubusercontent.com/DarkImpact1/Data-Structure-Algorithm/main/game.vbs" download>pacman</a>
+<a href="https://raw.githubusercontent.com/DarkImpact1/Data-Structure-Algorithm/main/game.vbs" download>Download Pacman</a>